 Long-term goals: To describe how the 7 + 2 Northwest Iranian subgroups (henceforth NWI) are interrelated and describe a possible scenario of how these branches developed.
-To conduct comparative work on NWI, some reference to SWI is necessary, but Eastern Iranian is for the time excluded from the scope of this project.
-The thrust of the project is synchronic comparative work, but reference to historical data will also of necessity be included.
+To conduct comparative work on NWI, some reference to SWI is necessary, but Eastern Iranian was for the time excluded from the scope of this project.
+The thrust of the project was synchronic comparative work, but reference to historical data was also of necessity included.

 - My field work and desktop research in NWI has concentrated on Tatic languages

 - This group is very central to all NWI and is, or has formerly been, in direct contact with all but one or possibly two of the 7 + 2 groups.

 The 7 + 2 Groups There are seven subgroups of NWI and two mini-Sprachbünde whose individual members have never been clearly assessed for genetic affiliation (henceforth referred to as the 7 + 2 groups):

 - Southern, Central and Northern Tati, spoken from the Saveh area in Iran extending to the northwest sporadically as far as Nakhjavan (Nakhichevan) province of the Republic of Azerbaijan

 - Talyshi/Taleshi, in widely differing dialects including a northern dialect cluster in the Republic of Azerbaijan and central and southern dialect clusters in Iran

 - Alborz Tati (Owrazani, Taleqan area, etc.) and transition dialects to "Original" Tatic

 - Rudbari, a dialect cluster that was originally a form of Tatic that has been heavily influenced by Gilaki to the extent that it has become a mixed language